Bin4ry/deejayeye-modder/Readme.md

 I am not responsible for any damage done!
 Use your brain and all will be fine!

 Also i will not include any apk to this git!
 You have to do everything yourself, if you cannot you should not play with stuff like this!

+## Mavic Air

+We will not support the Mavic Air anytime soon.
+Noone of us is planning of buying the drone.

 ## Donations